Intevation/intelmq-fody/docs/DesignConsiderations.md

 before and after the change.

-To avoid having to hold a state on the server, we therefore transmitt all changes to the contactdb at once.
+To avoid having to hold a state on the server, we therefore transmit all changes to the contactdb at once.

+This approach is prepared to be reused when preparing the manual changes before an automatic update of contactdb data can be imported.